 The On-Site Rules Committee’s role is to ensure the safety and wellbeing of our exhibitors and the facility itself, The New York State Fairgrounds.
 If the result of facility damage or rule violations occur directly in conflict with the New York State Fairgrounds it is the obligation of the On-Site Rules Committee to address the issues.

 In the event an on-site rules violation allegedly takes place, it will be reviewed by the On-Site Rules Committee.
-The Committee includes the Show Director, Show Co-Director, Financial Chairman, Entries Chairman and the Facility Superintendent.
-Three (3) of the five (5) must be present to make a decision on an alleged rules violation.
+The Committee includes the Show Director and Show Co-Director.
 The ruling will then be communicated to the involved party(ies).
 Written communication/documentation will be distributed to the party(ies) and retained in the National Summer Ayrshire Spectacular files.
 Consequences are dependent on severity of said rules violation.

 Feed and Bedding Storage